 The most practical

-There are also many Airbnb offers on the island.
-It is a way of meeting locals and enjoying pleasantly practical accommodation.
-For my trip, I chose this solution and have zero complaints.
+There are also many Airbnb options on the island.
+This is a way of meeting locals and enjoying pleasantly practical accommodation.

 The most comfortable